hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - config each client to send traffic to WSA
       - WSA responds w/ <span style="color: #bb6600;">its own IP info</span>
       - browser Configured: client browser is explicitly configured to use a proxy
-      - <span style="color: #bb6600;">.PAC file configured</span>:
+      - <span style="color: #bb6600;">.PAC file configured</span>
+  - decryption policies same as decryption policies in AsyncOS
+  - PAC file
     - client browser is explicitly configured to us a `.PAC` file, which in turn, references the proxy
     - a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to technology reduces data loss by identifying sensitive information stored in public computing environmentsthe destination or are forwarded to a web proxy server
     - used to support explicit proxy deployments in which client browsers are explicitly configured to send traffic to the web proxy
     - advantage: usually relatively easy to create and maintain
     - method allows the client desktop browsers to be configured to select <span style="color: #bb6600;">when to connect direct or when to use the proxy</span>
     - hosted on <span style="color: #bb6600;">port 9001</span>
     - by default, point the browser to the following location `http://WSA_IP:9001/pacfile.pac`
     - check the local IP subnet address of the PC and then makes a <span style="color: #bb6600;">decision based on IF / ELSE statement/s</span>
-  - decryption policies same as decryption policies in AsyncOS
   - configure how much URI text is stored in the logs using the <code style="color: #bb6600;">advancedproxyconfig</code> <span style="color: #bb6600;">CLI command and the HTTPS subcommand</span>.
   - use the SensorBase data feeds to improve the <span style="color: #bb6600;">accuracy of Web Reputation Scores</span>
   - ways of <span style="color: #bb6600;">transparent user identification</span> using Active Directory on the Cisco WSA